Heinrich-Barth/sit-down-and-play/README.md

 *Generic sample data is provided to play around a bit.*

-However, you will need to provide the card data and its images for the full experience.
+However, you will need to provide additional card data and its images for the full experience.
 See section below on how to start.

 Here is a [step by step guide](README_setup.md) how to set everything up.
 Detailed information can also be found in the [development guide](README_development.md).